-I noticed that the site lacked one of the best and most traditional swordfish dishes in Sicilian cuisine: Sicilian swordfish cutlets.
+Sicilian swordfish cutlets: one of seafood recipes based on more good and traditional swordfish of Sicilian cuisine.
+With a crispy breading which makes them irresistible.
 A 'home-made' recipe, rarely found in restaurants, but that is one of the inevitable dishes on the summer table of the Mexicans.
-Family, since mom is palermitan, The classic pairing is swordfish cutlet and Eggplant caponata (if you've never tried it look at my VIDEO RECIPE): I assure you it's a heavenly dish.
-Obviously, swordfish cutlets are strictly fried, but I already know you'll ask me if you can bake.
+Family, since mom is palermitan, The classic pairing is swordfish cutlet and Eggplant caponata (if you have never tried it look at the VIDEO RECIPE): I assure you it's a heavenly dish.
+Obviously, the Sicilian swordfish cutlets are strictly Fries, but I already know you'll ask me if you can bake.
 The answer is yes, in a lightly oil-equal baking tray, at 220 degrees for 10 minutes and turning them halfway through cooking, better if in ventilated oven.

 Swordfish, treasure trove of Sicily and Calabria